-|Welcome to Indigenous Peeps in the Industry or 'IPI' - my blog series that celebrates Indigenous artists, writers, and other creatives working in the comic book and/or video game industry.
-In this edition, I talk to super-author, Richard Van Camp.|
+|Welcome to Indigenous Peeps in the Industry or 'IPI' - an quick interview series that spotlights Indigenous artists, writers, and other creatives working in the comic book and/or video game industry.
+In this edition, I talk to fellow-Oklahoman writer/artist, Jonny Hinkle.|

 Michael Sheyahshe (MS): Background info: what is your tribal affiliation and where are you from?